readthedocs/readthedocs.org/docs/intro/getting-started-with-mkdocs.rst

 Quick start
 -----------

-.. seealso:: If you already have a Mkdocs project, check out our :doc:`import-guide` guide.
+.. seealso:: If you already have a Mkdocs project, check out our :doc:`/intro/import-guide` guide.

 Assuming you have Python already, `install MkDocs`_: